Truck Accident Questions & Answers

 • Write down all visits with doctors and other healthcare providers and keep a journal of any symptoms or pain you experience.
 Also, get copies of all test results, medications, treatments, and any other relevant medical information

-• Keep a detailed list of any out-of-pocket expenses you incur
+• Keep a detailed list of any you incur

 • Record days of missed work or other activities in which you were unable to participate